 This activity also allows participants to see how one person may be in their Comfort Zone, and another person may be in the Danger Zone for the same scenario.
 This leads to excellent debriefing points on how we all have different tolerances for different scenarios.

 It’s a great way to set the tone for your program right off the bat.
-I used this last week in my Experiential Facilitation 101 course to help teach the concepts of the ‘Stretch Zone’, and everyone LOVED it.
+I use this in my Experiential Facilitation 101 course to help teach the concepts of the ‘Stretch Zone’, and everyone LOVES it.

 This new activity is a little pricier than my usual products.
 This is in part to the quality of the tarp material being used.
 I contracted a billboard company to print these tarps, so you are literally buying a billboard when you purchase this product.
 Seeing how many of us work in the outdoors, this tarp could be left outside year-round and still maintain it’s integrity.